Banks lead European stocks lower as Brexit worries dominate

 By Danilo Masoni and Sudip Kar-Gupta

-MILAN/LONDON, June 16 (Reuters) - European shares fell on Thursday, with banking stocks dragging regional equity indexes to touch their lowest point in almost four months in a market dominated by concerns over next week's British vote on European Union membership.
+MILAN/LONDON, June 16 (Reuters) - European shares fell on Thursday, with banking stocks dragging regional equity indexes towards their lowest point in almost four months in a market dominated by concerns over next week's EU membership vote in Britain.

 The risk of Brexit and new signs that interest rates would stay low for longer compounded the uncertainty surrounding the banking sector, already hit by slow growth and expectations of capital increases from southern European lenders.